mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 In this article I'll explain what solution we use until the `resolve` functionality is supported.
 Demo of the final result can be found [here](#demo).
 The code associated to this article is at [my GitHub account](https://github.com/mgechev/ng2-router).

 <div class="warning-box">
   <strong>Disclaimer</strong>: This article is mostly for learning purposes.
-It uses already deprecated Angular 2 module and offers a custom solution.
+It uses already deprecated Angular 2 module and offers a custom solution which most likely will not be supported in future.
 </div>

 The article is structured in the following way: